Group of auxin transport

 We are engaged in the research of cytokinins – plant hormones that regulate cell division and differentiation.

 Cytokinins are naturally occurring phytohormones that act in concert with auxins to regulate cell division and differentiation and thus efficiently control plant growth and development.
-Transient enhancement of auxin in relation to cytokinin levels induces root formation while the opposite shift results in shoot formation.
-Re-establishment of the two hormone quantitative ratios (hormonal homeostasis) is essential for further development of induced events.
+A transient enhancement of auxin in relation to cytokinin levels induces root formation while the opposite shift results in shoot formation.
+Re-establishment of the two hormone quantitative ratios (hormonal homeostasis) is essential for the further development of induced events.

 Our research is focused on the metabolic regulation of intra- and extracellular levels of cytokinins and their cooperation with auxins and other phytohormones to understand cytokinin physiological role in plants.
 We are especially interested in the study of pathways and mechanisms down-regulating cytokinin concentrations in plant cells.
 Read more…

 Group of the role of phytohormones in the interaction with environment

 Leader: Radka Vaňková

 We focus on the elucidation of plant defence mechanisms, with the aim to contribute to the development of effective strategies to enhance the stress tolerance of plants.

 Due to their sessile character, plants had to evolve complex systems of defence against and adaption to the variable and often unfavourable environmental conditions.
 These systems involve mechanisms to sense nutrient abundance or stress conditions and to generate and transduce signals, which result in modulation of transcription and translation profiles and subsequently of metabolism, leading to effective changes in growth and development.
 The character of the individual responses depends on the type of stress, its strength and duration, as well as on the physiological state of the plant, its developmental stage and the strategy to cope with the particular stress.